n-grace-henry/MS-Thesis/progress_logs/08_progress_log.md

 Doing liquid-liquid and finalizing the 8 samples today.

 Blowing down the 1st 5AA standard and raising in 200 uL ethyl acetate instead of 100 uL.

+## 2023-08-24
+Doing derivitization on the 9 samples.

+Checking out the test run of the one 200 uL standard that I started on Tuesday with the new column.